DrewThomasson/Auto-Scalable-Speaker-Attribution-dataset/README.md

 This is my attempt at implementing a method for scaling speaker attribution datasets for literature using GPT or any other capable Large Language Model (LLM).

+The hope for this is to use this methology to create a speaker attribution dataset for nearly all books found in project gutenburg

 ## Test Results

 For the first test, I used a snippet from "Guardians of Ga'Hoole" in the `ebooks` folder.
 The results are impressive: